MuhammadShakir-dev/All-about-JS-DOM/README.md

 web documents.
 It represents the page so that programs can change the document structure, style, and content.
 The DOM represents the document as nodes and objects; that way, programming languages can interact with the page.
+The DOM represents the document as a tree of nodes and objects, where each node represents a part of the document, such as an element, attribute, or text node.
+The nodes are organized in a hierarchical structure, with the document node at the top, followed by the HTML element, and then the child nodes that represent the content of the page.

 ## Course Outline.
 1. JS DOM Targeting Methods